huzaifak08/Corona-API-Application/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Contributing

+We welcome contributions from anyone who is interested in improving this project.
+Please take a moment to read our [contribution guidelines](./CONTRIBUTING.md) before submitting any changes.

+If you have any questions or suggestions, please [contact us](mailto:hk7928042@gmail.com).